Milton Park, Montreal

 Milton Park (Milton-Parc), is a neighbourhood in Montreal, Quebec, Canada.
 It is named after the neighbourhood's two main streets, Milton Street and Park Avenue.
 It is situated directly to the east of the McGill University campus in the borough of Plateau-Mont-Royal.
 The area is roughly bordered by University Street and the university campus to the west, Sherbrooke Street to the south, Pine Avenue to the north, and Park Avenue and the Lower Plateau neighbourhood to the east, though McGill University considers this area to extend as far east as Saint Laurent Boulevard or just short of Saint-Louis Square.

 The neighbourhood has many historic townhouses built in the late 19th century, which housed affluent businessmen and their families.
 The area remained a wealthy enclave throughout the early half of the 20th century.
-Eventually, many of the affluent residents of the area moved to other boroughs such as Westmount or to the suburbs.
+Smaller rental apartments became more popular after World War II, leading to increased diversity and biligualism.
+Today, the neighbourhood is highly bilingual, though the majority of residents are anglophone.

-Many McGill students live in this area, which is characterized by a mix of rowhouses and low- to mid-rise apartment buildings.
-The area has many small businesses catering to the needs of the local McGill community including The Word Bookstore, Café Lola Rosa, and several small convenience stores, as well as many "third place" hangouts.
+Though the neighbourhood consists largely of permanent residents, many McGill students live in this area, which is characterized by a mix of rowhouses and low- to mid-rise apartment buildings.
+The area has many small businesses catering to the needs of the local community, including The Word Bookstore, Café Lola Rosa, several small convenience stores, as well as many "third place" hangouts.

 McGill Ghetto

-Milton Park is commonly known as the McGill Ghetto.
-While the space is colloquially known as the "Ghetto", the name for the area is used with the original definition of the word "ghetto": an inner-city neighbourhood segregated from the rest of the population.
+Milton Park is colloquially known as the McGill Ghetto, or simply as the Student Ghetto.
+Being just east of McGill University's downtown campus, the name comes from the neighbourhood's high concentration of McGill students.
+The moniker is unpopular amongst long-term residents, notably the Milton-Parc Citizens’ Committee, owing largely to the negative stigma surrounding the word "ghetto" and the threat of gentrification associated with a large student population.

-The McGill Ghetto's population mostly consists of monolingual students coming from other Canadian provinces and English speaking foreign students who tend to stay in the "Ghetto" and avoid mixing with the local francophone population.
-The word "ghetto" is thus used ironically because this area is not segregated due to economic pressure but because its population chooses to isolate itself from the rest of the city due to cultural and linguistic barriers.
-There is a movement against this nomenclature because it suggests that the area is completely inhabited by extra-provincial anglophone students, while it is also home to many families, working professionals and long-term residents.
+The Students’ Society of McGill University, the Milton-Parc Citizens Committee and McGill University developed the Community Action and Relations Endeavour (CARE) in 2010 to improve relations between student and the permeant residents of Milton Parc.
+Both the McGill students association and the Milton-Parc Citizens Committee reject the term "McGill Ghetto" on the grounds that the neighbourhood is a distinct entity from the University.
+The endeavour includes education about the neighbourhood's history for students, and the organization of public events intended to foster community between students and residents.

 Montreal's historic Jewish "Ghetto" coincides in part with the present student Ghetto, meeting at the intersection of Duluth and Saint Laurent.